aramind/rmgame/README.md

 ### ✅ Required Features

 #### 1. User Registration and Gameplay
-- Players must be able to input their name while playing.
+- Players must be able to input their before playing.

 #### 2. Starting a Game Session
-- Home Page displays a list of all previous game sessions.
+- App must display a list of all previous game sessions.
 - "Start New Game" button initiates a new game session.
-- Players provide a display name for use during gameplay.

 #### 3. Gameplay and Rounds
-- Game board displays players identified by display names or usernames.
+- Game board displays players identified by thier names.
 - Each round records wins, losses, and draws for both players.
 - After each round:
   - Players can choose "Continue" to start a new round.